 Neilson Park Creative Centre Update

-We're happy to announce that on November 6, our Winter 2021 Program Guide will be released with classes, workshops, open studios and free activities all available virtually.
+Registration for our Winter 2021 Programs is now open with classes, workshops, open studios and free activities all available virtually!

 Covid-19 Health and Safety Measures

 - So that we may resume our art classes and workshops for adults and children, NPCC has calculated the maximum occupancy of each working studio, allowing for at least 2 square metres per visitor.
 Each individual area is clearly marked.
 (The term “visitor” includes everyone that enters the Centre, such as staff, students and special guests.)

 - Visitor flow will be managed by creating one-way aisles and floor markings.